Dieudonné Madrapile Tanzi: As bishop

 On 2 April 2016, Pope Francis appointed him as bishop of the Roman Catholic Diocese of Isangi, DRC.
-He was consecrated and installed at Isangi, Democratic Republic of the Congo on 10 July 2016 by the hands of Archbishop Marcel Utembi Tapa, Archbishop of Kisangani assisted by Bishop Julien Andavo Bule Ahuba Mbia, Bishop of Isiro-Niangara and Bishop Richard Domba Mady, Bishop of Doruma-Dungu.
+He was consecrated and installed at Isangi, Democratic Republic of the Congo, on 10 July 2016 by the hands of Archbishop Marcel Utembi Tapa, Archbishop of Kisangani, assisted by Bishop Julien Andavo Bule Ahuba Mbia, Bishop of Isiro-Niangara, and Bishop Richard Domba Mady, Bishop of Doruma-Dungu.

-Bishop Tanzi, briefly served as Apostolic Administrator of the diocese of Isiro-Niangara from 12 July 2024 until 23 September 2024.
-He now serves concurrently as apostolic administrator of Isangi, since 23 September 2024.
-Following the death of Bishop Julien Andavo Bule Ahuba Mbia formerly bishop of Isiro-Niangara on 14 July 2024, The Holy Father appointed Bishop Dieudonné Madrapile Tanzi as the new bishop of the vacant see, transferring him from the diocese of Isangi on 23 September 2024.
+Bishop Tanzi briefly served as Apostolic Administrator of the diocese of Isiro-Niangara from 12 July 2024 until 23 September 2024.
+He has served concurrently as apostolic administrator of Isangi since 23 September 2024.
+Following the death of Bishop Julien Andavo Bule Ahuba Mbia formerly, bishop of Isiro-Niangara, on 14 July 2024, the Holy Father appointed Bishop Dieudonné Madrapile Tanzi as the new bishop of the vacant see, transferring him from the diocese of Isangi on 23 September 2024.